McKinney-Vento Homeless Assistance

 The McKinney-Vento Homeless Assistance Act is the primary piece of federal legislation dealing with the education of children and youth experiencing homelessness.
 The McKinney-Vento Homeless Assistance Act is also known as Title IX, Part A, of the Every Student Succeeds Act of 2015 (ESSA).
 The act was created to assist qualifying students in meeting the basic needs in order to achieve academic success.

-• sharing the house of other people due to loss of housing, economic hardship, or a similar reason;
+Sharing the housing of other persons due to loss of housing, economic hardship, or a similar reason.

-• living in motels, hotels, transient trailer parks, or camping grounds due to the lack of alternative adequate accommodations;
+Living in motels, hotels, trailer parks, or camping grounds due to the lack of adequate alternative accommodations.

-• living in cars, parks, public spaces, abandoned buildings, substandard housing, bus or train stations or similar settings; or
+Living in cars, parks, public spaces, abandoned buildings, substandard housing, bus or train stations, or similar settings.

-• living in a migratory situation that qualifies as homeless because the child lacks a fixed, regular, and adequate nighttime residence
+Living in migratory circumstances that qualify as homeless because the child lacks a fixed, regular, and adequate nighttime residence.

 Children and youth experiencing homelessness have the right to:

-• Enroll in school and attend classes while the school gathers needed
+Enroll in school and attend classes while the school gathers needed records.

-• Enroll in the local attendance area school or continue attending their school of origin (the school they attended when permanently housed or the school in which they were last enrolled), if that is the parent's, guardian's, or unaccompanied youth's preference is feasible.
-If the school district believes the school selected is not in the student's best interest, then the district must provide the parent, guardian, or unaccompanied youth with a written explanation of its position and inform him/her of the right to appeal its decision.
+Enroll in the local attendance-area school or continue attending their school of origin (the school attended when permanently housed or the school in which they were last enrolled), if that is the parent’s, guardian’s, or unaccompanied youth’s preference and it is feasible.
+If the school district believes the selected school is not in the student’s best interest, the district must provide the parent, guardian, or unaccompanied youth with a written explanation of its position and inform them of the right to appeal.

-• Receive educational services comparable to those provided to other students, according to the student's ---
+Receive educational services comparable to those provided to other students, according to the student’s needs.

 Contact Information